Disenchantment and truth | WORLD

 Over the subsequent centuries this way of thinking became so dominant that we moderns, whether we are religious believers or not, wind up over-exercising the part of our mind that is analytic, litigious, and quantitative.
 We come to think that our longing for the proper solace for our restless hearts—eternal communion with God—can only be secured by either our reason alone or our subjective feelings untethered from the real world.
 Both of these options often lead to deep disappointment since we are neither mere reasoning machines nor mere feeling machines, but rational animals, emotional beings with intellects made to love Him who has made us in His image.

-In terms of practical guidance, Dreher’s book take a two-part approach.
+In terms of practical guidance, Dreher’s book takes a two-part approach.
 He introduces the reader to a variety of fascinating—and sometimes disturbing—real-life stories about extraordinary events that reveal we live in an enchanted cosmos.
 He then explains the differing ways Christians can use spiritual practices and disciplines to draw closer to God, all the while exercising the aspect of their minds that has atrophied under the totalizing influence of secularism.

-The first approach dominates the book’s first six chapters.
+The first part dominates the book’s first six chapters.
 Dreher has researched this idea of enchantment and interviewed a variety of ordinary people, religious figures, and respected scholars.
 In these often gripping accounts, the reader encounters tales of exorcism, dabbling in the occult, the growing interest in extraterrestrial intelligences, and the emerging use of psychedelics.

 We learn three things from these stories.
 First, secularism cannot fully suppress our natural inclination for the transcendent.
 Second, if traditional Christian faith is not a live cultural option, people will try to satiate their longing for mystery by gravitating to attractive, though spiritually dangerous, substitutes.
 And third, these tales possess an authenticity that stubbornly resists the secular account of reality.
 Most importantly, however, some of these stories end in deliverance and true conversion to Christ.